aflin/rampart_docs/source/rampart-extras.rst

       Default is false.

-    * ``stop``         - :green:`Boolean`, if true, stop the server, along with the redirect server and monitor processs if either was launched.
+    * ``stop``         - :green:`Boolean`, if true, stop the server, along with the redirect server and monitor processes if either was launched.

 Building a command line utility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~